Game Over: The Prosecution of Mell Hall, Part 3

 Source: US National Institute of Justice (video statements)

-This webinar was hosted by the NIJ Forensic Technology Center of Excellence on May 30, 2024.
-It is one of six webinars in the Foundational Statistics for Forensic Toxicology series.
+This webinar was presented by the NIJ Forensic Technology Center of Excellence on April 9, 2019.

 Source: US National Institute of Justice (video statements)